Re-Key-Free, Risky-Free: Adaptable Model Usage Control: Experiments

 \subsubsection{Static Usage Control}

-We first verify that \codename enforces {usage} control in a static setting, \ie without any further model updates.
-For all models in Table~\ref{table:finetune}, we strip the \emph{key} after adaptation and record the top-1 accuracy.
-Across every datasets the locked models collapse to random-guess performance.
-On CIFAR-100 (100 classes) all backbone drops from 81.97-88.23\% down to near 1.0\%; on Caltech-256 (256 classes) accuracy drops below 0.7\%.
-These values are highlighted in \cgreen{green} in Table~\ref{table:finetune}.
+We first verify that \codename enforces usage control in a static setting, \ie without any further model updates.
+Theorem~\ref{thm:variance} predicts that removing the high-impact \emph{key} parameters drives the network toward the constant-output reference $f^0$, whose accuracy on a class-balanced test set {approaches $1/K$}.
+Across the (architecture, dataset) grid in Table~\ref{table:finetune}, key removal consistently reduces unauthorized accuracy to {near-random-guess levels, qualitatively in line with this prediction.
+Because per-cell values cluster tightly around chance, we defer the head-to-head comparison against prior usage-control schemes to Table~\ref{tab:usage_control}.}

-To demonstrate practicality, we also test widely used architectures beyond our main suite.
-A Vision Transformer~\cite{dosovitskiy2020image} trained on CIFAR-100 falls from 81.4\% to {1.2\%} when the \emph{key} is removed, and a BERT on AG News~\cite{zhang2015character} (4 classes) drops from 87.2\% to 25.3\%, effectively the random level.
-Because these drops occur regardless of architecture or dataset size, we reaffirm that \codename is model-agnostic: removing the key reliably degrades inference to random guessing, thereby maintaining strict static {usage} control.
+To demonstrate practicality beyond convolutional backbones, we also test widely used transformer architectures.
+A Vision Transformer~\cite{dosovitskiy2020image} trained on CIFAR-100 falls from 81.4\% to 1.2\% when the \emph{key} is removed, and a BERT on AG News~\cite{zhang2015character} (4 classes) drops from 87.2\% to 25.3\%, effectively the random level.
+Because these drops occur regardless of architecture or dataset size, we reaffirm that \codename is model-agnostic: removing the key reliably degrades inference to random guessing, thereby maintaining strict static usage control.